-Krystle Warren reimagines selections from her early work exploring new arrangements for live string quartet.
+Krystle Warren reimagines selections from her early work exploring new arrangements for a live string quartet.

 Originally from Kansas City, Missouri, and now residing between France and New York, Krystle Warren has been coveted by those who have seen her live and held dearly by audiophiles who respect her creative process for obsession to analog and personal artistry.
 Warren has toured with the likes of Green Gartside, Robyn Hitchcock, Joan As Police Woman and Rufus Wainwright.
 She's also headlined through Australia, the UK and EU.
 Top all that with an invitation to perform in the opening ceremony of the Cannes Film Festival in 2013, where she sang "Miss Celie's Blues" from the film, The Color Purple.